 AUX1, AUX2: press to select an auxiliary audio/video source like a second VHS.
+Press a second time to cancel the selection.

-NAV: press to select the navigation system display as current video source for the passenger's area.
+NAV: press to select the navigation system display as current video source.
 Press a second time to cancel.